AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/add-frame-asset-to-connected-project.md

 ## Prerequisites

 * You must have a Workfront group connected to a Frame.io team.
 For more info, see [Connect a Workfront group to a Frame.io team](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/connect-wf-to-frame.md).
-* You must have a Workfront project connected to a Frame.io project.
+* You must have a Workfront project connected to a Frame.io project and be added as a user to a frame-enabled task.
 For more information, see [Connect a Workfront project to a Frame.io project](/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/connect-wf-project-with-frame.md).

-## Add a Frame.io asset to a connected project
+## Add a Frame.io asset to a connected Workfront project

 1. In Frame.io, find the project connected to Workfront.